indigo-dc/CloudProviderRanker/chapter3.md

             "historyValues": []
         }
 ```
 For each metrics the relevant information is the ```metricValue```.
 As in the case of the SLAs' target types, for each metricName the Ranker needs to know the normalization factor.
-All the normalization factors must be specified in a file whose name is a mandatory command line argument when launching the CloudProviderRanker server (see
+All the normalization factors must be specified in a file  whose name is a mandatory command line argument when launching the CloudProviderRanker server (see [Installation, test and configuration](chapter1.md))
 [TODO]